Musar movement: Charity

 Musar writings describe giving charity as a central obligation and a central way to cultivate the character trait of generosity.

 Giving musar

-"Giving musar" (discipline, instruction) refers to a way to use one's speech to correct, admonish, or reprove others (Leviticus 19:17), in line with a verse from Proverbs 1:8 also in the daily prayer book: "Hear, my child, the discipline (musar) of your father, and do not forsake the teachings of your mother."
-Giving musar through speech is meant to help mold lives.
-Shimon Schwab taught that although "[at times] you must give musar" the command to do so (Lev.
-19:17) is followed by love your neighbor as yourself. and that "if you want ..(someone).. to change, (it must be) done through love."
+"Giving musar" (discipline, instruction) refers to a way to use one's speech to correct, admonish, or reprove others (Leviticus 19:17), in line with a verse from Proverbs 1:8: "Hear, my child, the discipline (musar) of your father, and do not forsake the teachings of your mother."
+Shimon Schwab taught that although at times "you must give musar" the command to do so (Lev.
+19:17) is followed by love your neighbor as yourself, and that "if you want ..(someone)... to change, (it must be) done through love."

 Giving musar may also happen through a formal lecture known as a musar shmuz or musar shiur, which are often part of a yeshiva curriculum.
 Elya Lopian taught the practice as "teaching the heart what the mind already understands."